-Behavioral Health Works is a screening tool developed for use in emergency departments, primary care offices, and other settings where young people may be identified for disorders.
-The screen covers 13 domains including suicide, depression, psychosis, anxiety, and others.
-Over 1,000 patients were screened and over 100 were referred directly for current suicide ideation since the screening tool was developed.
+Emergency Departments, primary care offices, and other settings where young people may be identified for disorders.
+The screen covers 13 domains including suicide, depression, psychosis, anxiety and others.
+Over 3,000 patients were screened, of which 968 indicated suicide risk, with 266 having current suicide ideation.

-(\See Appendix C for an updated tracking form that details work group activities and accomplishments.)
+(See Appendix B for an updated tracking form that details work group activities and accomplishments.)